Microsemi/switchtec-nvme-cli/README.md

 - Sending the NVMe Identify List command, displaying structure

 ## Building and Installation
+Switchtec-nvme-cli has the following dependencies:
+* libssl-dev
+* [switchtec-user][1] library
+* [switchtec-kernel][2] driver

-Switchtec-nvme-cli depends on the [switchtec-user][1] library and [switchtec-kernel][2] driver, among others.
-Please build and install the switchtec-user library and switchtec-kernel driver before building switchtec-nvme-cli.
+Please build and install the switchtec-user library and switchtec-kernel driver before building this utility.

 To build and install this utility, simply run the following commands:
 ```